EU Journeys

 transparency).
 Avoid taking a child to your home or visiting a child's home

-• Do not give gifts or money to individual children without
+alone. • Do not give gifts or money to individual children without

 organizational approval, as this can be misinterpreted (any support to